sanjanapedada2912-blip/rnd-interaction-nets/literature-review/papers.md

 computational model before exploring its connections with Lambda Calculus, Interaction Combinators, and HVM.

-### Detailed Research
+### Research

-For our detailed notes and current understanding:
+For our notes and current understanding:

 → [Interaction Nets Research](../research/Lafont-Interaction-Nets.md)